 UF Health has adopted the World Health Organization definition and mission of palliative care delivery.
 Our goals include:

-- Providing relief from pain and suffering by aggressive treatment of distressing symptoms including pain, shortness of breath, nausea, fatigue, insomnia and constipation.
+- Providing relief from pain and suffering by aggressive treatment of distressing symptoms including pain, shortness of breath, nausea, fatigue, insomnia, and constipation.

-- Offers a support system to help patients live as actively as possible until death by to increasing function with physical and occupational therapy.
+- Offers a support system to help patients live as actively as possible until death by increasing function with physical and occupational therapy.

 - Integrates psychological and mental health support from social workers and trained psychologists and psychiatrists.

-- Offer UF Health Shands Art in Medicine consultation for patients enjoy art, music, life journaling or to use art to express their illness and connect them to their families and health care providers to improve quality of life.
+- Offer UF Health Shands Art in Medicine consultation for patients to enjoy art, music, life journaling or to use art to express their illness and connect them to their families and health care providers to improve quality of life.